-So you’re interested in journalism but don’t know what the job actually involves?
+So you’re interested in pursuing journalism and becoming a journalist but don’t know what the job actually involves?

 This article will outline the basics of being a journalist through the eyes of a field professional, including what an ordinary day looks like, study pathways, career prospects and more.